-Once her guests take their seats, she smiles and says, “Who’s ready to drink, I mean paint creatively?”
+Once her guests take their seats, she smiles and asks with a laugh, “Who’s ready to drink?
+I mean, paint creatively?”

 On Jan.
 23, Menyasz took up the role as Paint Nite’s local partner for Ottawa west where she uses her skills and prior experience as an instructor to teach and entertain her crowd.

 “When I was a child I was very creative, colouring outside of the lines as soon as I was allowed,” says Menyasz. “[I] took a few art classes during university and then I had to grow up and get a real job.
 I didn’t pick up a paintbrush again until I went to my first paint night two years ago.”